-- ¶ 7 That same day, DCFS filed a shelter care hearing report, in which it was reported that, in 2005, Dawn P. was admitted into the hospital for a mental health breakdown.
+¶7 That same day, DCFS filed a shelter care hearing report, in which it was reported that, in 2005, Dawn P. was admitted into the hospital for a mental health breakdown.
 She was being treated for bipolar disorder, but she signed herself out of treatment against her doctor's recommendation.
 In 2007, she was indicated for sexual molestation of one of her children after the child reported that she had been touched "inside [her] underpants" by both of her parents.
-Although Dawn P. had completed a sex offender assessment, she never completed the treatment because she felt it was not needed. - ¶ 8 On February 18, 2022, DCFS filed a family service plan, which indicated that previous service plans were unsatisfactory toward reunification; Dawn P. had a history of mental illness and reported being diagnosed with anxiety, depression, posttraumatic stress disorder, borderline personality disorder, and bipolar disorder; and she reported that she was not taking any medication for her mental health issues.
-The plan also indicated that both parents reported that they had no supplies for M.W., other than onesies, blankets, and bottles; they did not have a crib or a car seat to take M.W. home; and they did not understand how Dawn P.'s past behaviors and previous history impacted their ability to safely care for a child. - ¶ 9 On March 24, 2022, DCFS filed an integrated assessment, which indicated that Dawn P. had an open family case with DCFS from December 2012 until November 2016 that related to her previous substance abuse issues and untreated mental health issues.
+Although Dawn P. had completed a sex offender assessment, she never completed the treatment because she felt it was not needed.

+¶ 8 On February 18, 2022, DCFS filed a family service plan, which indicated that previous service plans were unsatisfactory toward reunification; Dawn P. had a history of mental illness and reported being diagnosed with anxiety, depression, post-traumatic stress disorder, borderline personality disorder, and bipolar disorder; and she reported that she was not taking any medication for her mental health issues.
+The plan also indicated that both parents reported that they had no supplies for M.W., other than onesies, blankets, and bottles; they did not have a crib or a car seat to take M.W. home; and they did not understand how Dawn P.'s past behaviors and previous history impacted their ability to safely care for a child.

+¶9 On March 24, 2022, DCFS filed an integrated assessment, which indicated that Dawn P. had an open family case with DCFS from December 2012 until November 2016 that related to her previous substance abuse issues and untreated mental health issues.
 She also had an open family case with DCFS from September 2005 until July 2010 due to her untreated mental health issues.
 Dawn P. could not remember how many times she had been previously hospitalized for her mental health issues; she believed her first hospitalization occurred when she was 17 years old.
 Although she had a long history of substance abuse issues and mental health difficulties, she had not received consistent treatment.
 There was no information to indicate that she participated in sex offender treatment.
 She had previous convictions for two counts of burglary and one count for "dangerous drugs."
 Her last arrest was in September 2020 for disorderly conduct.
 The assessment also indicated that she did not receive prenatal care during her pregnancy with M.W. and that M.W. was born with exposure to marijuana.
 However, M.W. was born at 40 weeks; weighed nine pounds, six ounces; and was in good medical health.

-- ¶ 10 On July 20, 2022, the State filed an amended petition for adjudication of wardship, which reiterated the allegations against Dawn P. but also asserted that John W. had been previously convicted of two counts of assault and one count of burglary in Whiteside County.
+¶ 10 On July 20, 2022, the State filed an amended petition for adjudication of wardship, which reiterated the allegations against Dawn P. but also asserted that John W. had been previously convicted of two counts of assault and one count of burglary in Whiteside County.
 There had also been an order of protection entered against John W. in which his mother was the protected party because he had been verbally aggressive with her and attempted to intimidate her.
-The petition also alleged that John W. had made threats of harm to the child welfare personnel and currently all contact with him occurred in public settings for safety reasons. - ¶ 11 On May 27, 2022, DCFS filed a pre-adjudication report, which indicated that, during a February 16, 2022, visit, John W. made several indirect threats to the assigned caseworker.
-According to the report, John W. was agitated because he did not understand why M.W. could not return home, and he threatened that, "if [he] had to, [he] would put [the caseworker] up against the wall and have three guys beat [the caseworker] and do what [he] had to do."
-He also said that he would "do anything for [his] daughter" and referenced being "stabbed in the streets several times," "calling a meeting of his people," and being in and out of prison for the past 12 years.
-The report also indicated that John W. was a previous member of a criminal gang.
-Based on this incident, it was decided that all future parent/caseworker visits would be held in a public place.
+The petition also alleged that John W. had made threats of harm to the child welfare personnel and currently all contact with him occurred in public settings for safety reasons.